jeffcap1/vite-presentation/slides/what-is-vite.md

----
-layout: bullets
----

 # What is the name?

 <v-clicks>

 - It is pronounced "veet"
 - It is the French word for _QUICK or FAST_
-- Created by, Evan You, who is also the creator of VueJs
+- Created by Evan You, who is also the creator of VueJs

 </v-clicks>